07906 832 952

 - Sessions will run whatever the weather except high winds and storms in which case the session will take place indoors in the same postcode area.

-I am a member of the BACP and abide by their Code of Ethics and receive regular clinical supervision.
+I am a registered member of the BACP and abide by their Code of Ethics and receive regular clinical supervision.

 I provide supervision to trainees and qualified practitioners.
 Sessions take place in parks and woodland.
 During the winter months availability is during the day time, during British Summer Time we can meet during the day or evenings.

 Supervision is available in SE24 and SE25 (other locations maybe possible by arrangement).